Detrixbwu/MVSep-Multichannel-BS-Analysis/README.md

 - **6 vocal channels**
 - **6 instrumental channels**

 Each group is delivered as a **6-channel FLAC file** (or other format of choice).
-Typical output specs:
+Typical output specs: FLAC, 48.0 kHz, 24 bits, 6 channels, ~3 342 kb/s